An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

-In fact, we do not implement the minimization of a functional as in (\ref{Least_Squares_Functional}), but a simpler process which is (essentially) equivalent.
-To be specific, we start with the set $\mathcal{C}_b\/$ of points in $\partial\/\Omega$ --- see item~\ref{Section:NumScheme}c.
-For each $\mathbf{x}_{b\,j} \in \mathcal{C}_b\/$, where $1 \leq j \leq N_e\/$, we identify a local horizontal, $\mathcal{P}_j^u\/$, and vertical, $\mathcal{P}_j^v\/$, velocity ``patch''.
-These patches --- see figure~\ref{fig:MomentumBC} --- have the following properties \begin{itemize} \item[\ref{Section:NumScheme}l] Each patch contains both inner and boundary velocities. \item[\ref{Section:NumScheme}m] Each patch contains 6 velocities, in an appropriate structure, so that these velocities can be used to extrapolate (with second order accuracy) values of the corresponding velocity ($u\/$ or $v\/$) to nearby points along the boundary.
-For example: the 5 point stencil used to approximate the Laplacian, plus one of the four next closest points to the center point. \item[\ref{Section:NumScheme}n] The union of all the patches contains all the boundary velocities. \end{itemize} These patches are used to (linearly) interpolate/extrapolate the velocities to nearby points along the boundary.
+where $u_k$ is the velocity at $\mathbf{x}_k$, and $\gamma_k$ are precomputed coefficients which linearly extrapolate $u$ to second order.

 Each patch is used to extrapolate the velocity to the three ``closest'' boundary points to the patch.
 In this fashion, for every $\mathbf{x}_{b\,j}\/$, $1 \leq j \leq N_e\/$, three different approximations to the tangential velocity at the boundary follow.
 These involve different (linear) combinations of velocities at the nearby edges in $\mathcal{C}_{\mathbf{u}}\/$, including both boundary and inner velocities.
 In this fashion, a set of $3\,N_e\/$ additional linear equations --- beyond those in equation (\ref{Boundary_Divergence}) --- for the boundary velocities follow. \begin{remark} The idea in the process above is to ``link'' the patches used to extrapolate the velocity to the boundary.
 This is so that no ``gaps'' occur in the implementation of the tangential boundary conditions, as the positioning of $\partial\,\Omega\/$ relative to the grid changes.
 We elected to use minimal coupling (each patch linked to its two neighbors).
 In principle one could increase the amount of over-determination of the tangential boundary condition.
 This would require using a set of points in $\partial\/\Omega\/$ that is ``denser'' than $\mathcal{C}_b\/$, but \emph{in our calculations we found that this was not needed.}

 Finally, an interesting question is: why is a process similar to this one not needed for the implementation of the boundary conditions for the Poisson equation in \S~\ref{subsec:PoissonSolver}?
 The obvious answer is that the Poisson equation itself couples everything, so that no extra coupling needs to be added. \myremarkend \end{remark}